junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 The child should stay in bed and take acetaminophen or ibuprofen if necessary.

 Women who get German measles in the first 3 months of pregnancy may give birth to a child with a disability.
-For this reason, **pregnant women** who have not yet had German measles—or are not sure **should keep far away** from children who have this kind of measles.
+For this reason, **pregnant women** who have not yet had German measles, or are not sure **should keep far away** from children who have this kind of measles.
 Girls or women who are not pregnant can try to catch German measles before they get pregnant.
 A vaccine exists for German measles, but is not often available.

 ## Mumps